Bombtrack: Special Pinkpop edition

 Tracks three and eight recorded live at Melkweg in Amsterdam, February 7, 1993.
 Track six recorded live in Vancouver, British Columbia, Canada, April 11, 1993.
 Track nine recorded live in Minneapolis, United States, April 5, 1993.
 Track five remix by Sir Jinx.

 The Evening Session version of "Bombtrack" is a completely reworked, slower "swing" version of the song with altered lyrics, which later appeared on Evil Empire's "Without a Face".

 In popular culture

-The song was made available for download on May 8, 2012 to play in Rock Band 3 Basic and PRO mode utilizing real guitar / bass guitar, and MIDI compatible electronic drum kits.

 In 2017, Stone Sour covered the song as part of Metal Hammer's Metal Hammer Goes '90s compilation album, and appears on the deluxe edition of their 2017 album Hydrograd.